 Mammography has come a long way since its initial universal usage in the 1960s.
 Not only has the imaging become more advanced, but so has the technology in taking that image.
 Today, 3-D mammograms are widely available and recommended for a more detailed view of the breast.

 Some women report that having a mammogram hurts; others feel it is painless; and yet some say they feel a momentary pinch.
-A lot can depend upon the size of your breasts, and the technician.
+A lot can depend upon the size of your breasts and the technician.

 Each breast is x-rayed separately by a machine designed specifically for mammography.
-The technician places your breast on an x-ray plate.
+The technician places your breast on an X-ray plate.
 She will direct a second plate above your breast, which will press firmly against it to flatten your breast while the x-ray picture is taken.

 Most women try to schedule their mammogram following their menstrual cycle or between cycles.
 Just prior to a cycle and during menstruation, most women experience more sensitivity in their breasts, which can make the mammogram more uncomfortable.

-No mammogram is perfect
+No Mammogram is Perfect

 Early-stage breast cancer can be hidden within normal breast tissue resulting in a false negative.
 Sometimes a mammogram may reveal something that could be of concern that isn’t cancerous.
 This is considered a false positive.
 And, there are also times there are other abnormalities or benign conditions found in the breast.
 Learn more about non-cancerous breast conditions that may be found during a mammogram.

 Any indication of a potential positive must be taken seriously and will most likely result in more extensive testing, despite the fact that the majority of the time, it is not cancer.
 Further testing can include a diagnostic mammogram, a breast ultrasound, a breast MRI, and/or a breast biopsy.
 These tests are used to diagnose breast cancer if it is present.

 Get Familiar With What’s Normal for Your Breasts